ActorForth/Auction-Protocol/CHIP-2021-03-12_Multiple_OP_RETURN_for_Bitcoin_Cash.md

 BUIP149 puts multiple OP_RETURNs in a single output and requires complex parsing scripts and potentially could collide with existing protocols using OP_RETURNs already including SLP.
 It also proposes to change the maximum size of OP_RETURN data in a transaction.
 Community efforts to incorporate this option are significantly higher than this CHIP.

 BUIP139 is actually quite similar to this CHIP except it proposes that there be some fixed limit to the number of OP_RETURNs.
-The major difference between this CHIP is just that it wasn't fully developed and we consider this CHIP to be an evolution of BUIP139.

-BUIP140 is similar to BUIP139 but rather than add more OP_RETURNs it provides to simply make it larger.
-This doesn't really address interoperability with existing protocols using OP_RETURN (such as SLP) and requires an increase in the size of a transaction and data held by OP_RETURNs.
-Community efforts to incorporate this option are significantly higher than this CHIP.
+One reason why BUIP139 should be considered inferior is because it makes it more difficult to change the op_return max bytes in the future, as it would magnify the impact, for example:

+If BUIP139 took place, and was set to 4 op_returns / transaction, then if we want to change the bytesize it now has to be an even number of 4.
+If we naively increase by 10 bytes, then a total of 40 more bytes can be used, rather than the 10 byte intended.

+BUIP140 is similar to this CHIP but was just not taken forward.
+Major difference is that it debates or introduces the explicit possibility of increasing the total size of OP_RETURN data but does not require it.

 ## List of Major Stakeholders